 How to Cite

 Distribution and Antibiotic Resistance Pattern of Bacteria Isolated from Patients with Community-acquired Urinary Tract Infections in Iran: A Cross-sectional Study.
 (2019).
-International Journal of Health Studies, 4(2). https://doi.org/10.22100/ijhs.v4i2.631
+International Journal of Health Studies (Undergoing Change to Shahroud Journal of Medical Sciences), 4(2). https://doi.org/10.22100/ijhs.v4i2.631